kumaramar5526/HTML-CSS-For-Practice/README.md

 ## Technologies Used

-HTML5
+HTML5,
-CSS3
+CSS3,
-Flexbox
+Flexbox,
-CSS Grid
+CSS Grid,
 Media Queries

-No JavaScript
+No JavaScript,
-No Bootstrap
+No Bootstrap,
 No external libraries

 ---